 The best way to determine if using wax or a poly topcoat is best is to consider what the furniture’s purpose is.
 If it is mostly decorative, and will get little use, wax will do fine.
 If it will get heavy use, such as an end table or kitchen table top, I would recommend the Dixie Belle Clear Coat or even better, the Gator Hide, especially if you are concerned about possible water damage.

-Admire Your Work
+And Finally, Admire Your Work!

 I hope this article encourages you to try chalk mineral paint for your next furniture project.
 We discussed how to use chalk paint for your projects, starting with prepping your piece and going through the steps of applying the paint, and lastly a topcoat if needed.
 Chalk painting your furniture is easy, fun, and quite addictive!